Maximo Application Maps (4 of 9) Work Management

 The Assignment Manager application has a split screen showing work order assignments in the top half and available labor or crews in the bottom half.
 It is used when clients have entered planned labor or crews on their work orders as this creates the assignment records with the craft-skill levels or crew types that need to be fulfilled on the work order or task.
 The work assignment has a status of Waiting for Assignment, Assigned, Started, Interrupted or Completed.

-The Assignment Manager application supports both the planning of the next week’s work or the dispatching of work to labor or crews as it arrives for the supervisor to assign the work.
+The Assignment Manager application supports both the planning of next week’s work or the dispatching of work to labor or crews as it arrives for the supervisor to assign the work.
 You can either work from the Work List matching the labor or crews to the work assignments, or the other way around working from the Labor List or Crew List to fill the workload for the week by finding matching work order assignments that are waiting to be assigned.
 There is no drag and drop capability.

 Labor Reporting

 Labor Reporting is a simple application, it has no tabs.
-Actual time is recorded for a Labor record, the craft is defaulted from the labor and this provides the internal cost rate per hour to be charged to the GL Account, Location, Asset or Work Order.
+Actual time is recorded for a Labor record, the craft is defaulted from the labor, and this provides the internal cost rate per hour to be charged to the GL Account, Location, Asset or Work Order.
 Overtime rates (Premium Pay Rates) are supported.
-If time is booked to a non-work type, sickness, annual holiday, etc, then a GL Account will be needed.
+If time is booked to a non-work type, sickness, annual holiday, etc., then a GL Account will be needed.

 The Labor Reporting application also supports the recording of Attendance Time.